Finding Online Journals

-Most but not all of the ejournals available from the library are included in the Serials Solutions ejournal list.
-Use this resource if you already have a citation to a specific journal article and you want to know if that article is available full-text online.
+Most of the online electronic journals available from the library are included in the OCLC WMS ejournal list.
+Use this resource if you already have a citation to a specific journal and you want to know if it is available full-text online.
+Use databases like ATLA if you want to search by subject, etc.

 Retrieving your article is a multi-step operation.
 For example, suppose you want to read "The meaning of 1 Corinthians 12:31" by Willem Unnik in Novum Testamentum, volume 35 (April 1993), pages 142-159.
 Then you would proceed as follows.